stevieb9/berrybrew/doc/berrybrew.md

 ### test

 This feature should only be used by developers of berrybrew.
+It doesn't do anything outside of the context of specific unit tests.

-Like the `debug` feature, I've added a new `test` argument.
-It must follow `berrybrew` and preceed all further operations.
+This command must follow `berrybrew` and preceed all further operations.
 To include the `debug` argument as well, specify it first, then include `test`, then your command and any options:

 Examples: